decorative image

 NIH supports biomedical research to seek fundamental knowledge about the nature and behavior of living systems and apply that knowledge to enhance health, lengthen life, and reduce illness and disability.
 Because of NIH research, Americans and many others around the world are living longer and healthier Link to External Site lives.

-Biomedical and behavioral research can involve working with cells in test tubes, computer modeling, animal models, and clinical studies with people.
+Biomedical and behavioral research can involve working with cells in test tubes, computer modeling, laboratory animals, and clinical studies with people.
 Each kind of research plays a critical role in advancing our knowledge of health and disease.
-What we have learned from research with laboratory animals (also referred to as “animal models”), has provided the foundation for many safe and effective life-saving treatments for diseases and conditions affecting the health of humans.
+What we have learned from research with laboratory animals (also referred to as “animal models”) has provided the foundation for many safe and effective life-saving treatments for diseases and conditions affecting human health.

 decorative icon for NIH's commitment